JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

   but in practice it requires large, contrasty images.
-One improves the fidelity of the representation by increasing the number of lines or hexagons, but the wood sets an upper limit on this.
+One improves the fidelity of the representation by increasing the number of lines or hexagons, but the material, wood, sets an upper limit on this number.
 The half-tone process did yield evocative results&nbsp;-- your eye can "graze" over the hexagon patterns much as you track the crest of a single ripple in a pool